 - Upload your manuscript, with title and subject area (other metadata, cover letter, CV all optional).

 - Review delivery details and click on FINISH.
 A detailed receipt will be emailed to you upon completion of your delivery.

 *J.D.
 STUDENTS must use the ExpressO student account.

 *FACULTY, LECTURERS, FELLOWS, AND J.S.D., L.L.M.
 AND Ph.D. students may use the ExpressO faculty account.
 If you have not already done so, please contact Fred Shapiro to be added to this account.

 Note: the difference between the Student and Faculty accounts is that the Student account excludes submission access to journals that only accept faculty submissions.

-Scholastica, a similar but more expensive submission service, is only available to YLS professors, associate professors, and assistant professors.
+Scholastica, a similar but more expensive submission service, is available to YLS professors, associate professors, and assistant professors.
+Other YLS faculty, Ph.D., J.S.D., and L.L.M. students may be reimbursed for Scholastica submissions on a limited basis.
 You may contact Fred Shapiro with questions about Scholastica.

 Washington & Lee’s Submissions & Rankings database can be a useful resource in a targeted submission strategy.